 When bed bugs are found, all adjacent units must be inspected, since it is possible that your bed bug problem came from a next door apartment, or an apartment that is above or below yours.
 Because bed bugs can spread through the walls, multiple apartments may need to be treated.
 See our guide to bed bug apartment issues and treatment.

-The difficulty is reinforced by this NBC report regarding Fairfax Bed Bugs that features a quote from a Fairfax County Health Department official that states that "while they can't force landlords to take action, they will follow up on the two residents who have complained."
+The difficulty is reinforced by an old NBC report regarding Fairfax Bed Bugs that features a quote from a Fairfax County Health Department official that states that "while they can't force landlords to take action, they will follow up on the two residents who have complained."
 In this case, they were referring to a bed bug infestation at the Circle Towers, which was treated after tenant complaints were received.

 Bed Bugs Virginia legal Resources: